 - 4 Chopped Garlic Cloves

-- 2 tbsp Diamond Kosher Salt (or to taste)
+- 2 tablespoon Diamond Kosher Salt (or to taste)

 - Make the rub by combining the ingredients in a small bowl or use a mortar and pestle to make it into a paste.